Nose Piercing Healing Times - How Long Do They Take To Heal?

 Submerging the piercing in water

 Even water can contain bacteria.
-So except for when you’re cleaning your nose piercing, you should keep it out of water.
+Therefore, except for when you’re cleaning your nose piercing, you should keep it out of water.

 It’s okay to submerge the piercing in saline or salt water solution, but don’t go swimming with it until the piercing is healed.
 If you do go swimming, keep the nose piercing out of the water.